1. The importance of improving well-being

 R/GA’s Founder, CEO, and Chairman Bob Greenberg in an interview with Forbes

-5. Rethink what a smart office can do for your employees
+5. Rethink what your office can do for your employees

 Employees increasingly expect more from their offices.
 Frontrunners in HR know that employee well-being drives results.
-Smart office technologies have a multiplier effect by targeting all of your KPIs simultaneously: talent acquisition and retention, employee productivity, and absenteeism rates.
-Are you ready to rethink what a smart office can do for you?
-Contact our smart office advisors.
+Workplace technologies have a multiplier effect by targeting all of your KPIs simultaneously: talent acquisition and retention, employee productivity, and absenteeism rates.
+Are you ready to rethink what your office can do for you?
+Contact our workplace experience advisors.